Algorithmic Shadow Spectroscopy: Discussion and Conclusion

-We confirm these theoretical expectations in a series of numerical simulations and demonstrate that the approach indeed (a) requires no additional quantum resources beyond the ability to simulate time-evolution and to observe the quantum system; (b) is highly robust to gate noise, (c) admits a Heisenberg limited precision; (c) is amiable to a simple yet effective algorithmic error mitigation technique.
-Shadow spectroscopy is also extremely versatile as it can be used for a large variety of quantum systems and Hamiltonians, and in principle with any quantum simulation platform.
+Furthermore, we provide a broad range of practically motivated demonstrative examples that illustrate how our approach indeed (a) requires no additional quantum resources beyond the ability to simulate time-evolution and to extract classical snapshots (randomised measurements); (b) is highly robust to gate noise and shot noise, (c) admits a Heisenberg limited precision; (d) is amiable to a simple yet effective algorithmic error mitigation technique.
+Shadow spectroscopy is also very versatile as it can be used for a large variety of quantum systems and Hamiltonians, and in principle with any quantum simulation platform.
 These include analog quantum simulators, NISQ machines and early fault-tolerant quantum computers.
+For example, ion traps \cite{kokail2021entanglement} can simulate time evolution of non-trivial spin models in an analog, non-gate based fashion and can perform single-site Pauli measurements, making them an ideal platform for shadow spectroscopy.

-The amount of absolute quantum resources required for the present approach are extremely low: in all examples a few dozen circuit repetitions per time step were sufficient -- this is many orders of magnitude below typical NISQ applications where figures well beyond $10^6$ shots are very common.
-As such, we expect the present approach requires a moderately increased number of circuit repetitions compared to mature phase-estimation protocols which is, however, a worthwhile tradeoff due to the above noted advantages -- making the present approach a highly competitive alternative.
+The amount of absolute quantum resources required for the present approach can be very low; in both noisy hardware experiments and numerical simulations a few dozen circuit repetitions per time step were sufficient to measure shadow spectra.
+Thus we expect the present approach requires a moderately increased number of circuit repetitions compared to even mature phase-estimation protocols which is, however, a worthwhile tradeoff due to the above noted advantages -- making the present approach a highly competitive alternative.
+Furthermore, shadow spectroscopy uses many orders of magnitude fewer shots than typical NISQ applications where figures well beyond $10^6$ shots for a single eigenvalue estimation are very common -- of course simulating time evolution with variational techniques may still require high repetition as in \cref{sec:spin}.